cyverse-gis/neon-shiny-browser/README.md

 # NEON-Shiny-Browser

 A multifunctional R Shiny map tool deployed locally and designed to make NEON data accessible, visualized, and easy to interact with.
 This is a version of the [CyVerse NEON Browser](https://github.com/Danielslee51/CyVerse-NEON-Browser) meant to be deployed locally.
-The CyVerse NEON Browser is an equivalent app, except hosted by [CyVerse](https://cyverse.org); acessible to CyVerse users online, it can be found here: .
+The CyVerse NEON Browser is an equivalent app, except hosted by [CyVerse](https://cyverse.org); acessible to users online, it can be found on the CyVerse [Discovery Environment](https://www.cyverse.org/discovery-environment).

 ## Overview